 Your staff feel empowered to work confidently with customers affected by dementia, including guidance for front line staff in branches, stores or call centres

 For example, our Clinical Services Team has provided guidance for Central England Co-operative store staff in supporting people with dementia and other vulnerable customers.

 We collaborated with Dementia UK to create a user-friendly leaflet to support our retail colleagues when interacting with customers or colleagues living with dementia.
 It includes what to look out for and tips on communication.
 It also includes a very valuable section on safeguarding.
 Colleagues are encouraged to be vigilant in recognising signs a person may be being taken advantage of.
 These have been circulated to all stores and can be made available to other retailers. – Hannah Gallimore, Corporate Responsibility Manager at Central England Co-operative

 Your staff understand the impact that dementia and caring responsibilities can have on your customer journeys

-For example, our specialist dementia nurses deliver awareness sessions to build an understanding of dementia, how it can affect everyday life and your customer journeys.
+For example, our dementia specialist Admiral Nurses deliver awareness sessions to build an understanding of dementia, and how it can affect everyday life and your customer journeys.